TimiMakkonen/Minesweeper/README.md

     cell this method is used on, this method will end up checking a mine and the player will lose the game.
 * Removed repetition related to checking valid neighbours around a cell.
-* Fix some minor typos.
+* Fixed some minor typos.
+* Added CodeCounter.

 ### Version 8.4.3